tomd1415/schoolNeedsDevices/README.md

 4. Set up the database schema using the latest schema_dump.sql file
 5. Start the server with `node index.js` from the server directory
 6. Access the application at http://localhost:5000

+## Screenshots

+(Future enhancement: Add screenshots showcasing the key interfaces of the application)

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the terms of the license included in the repository.